Versioned Nodes Technical Introduction

 not an ancestor of the final version should be accepted and indicating a

 successor braid to continue modifications on.
-This is used to transition
+This allows transition

 capabilities.